These are 5 Reasons about What Makes Board Games Fun. Learn how to better choose a board game for your group from this in-depth article.

 What Makes Board Games Fun?

-Main factors that determine whether a board game is fun or not are: visuals and feels, meaningful choices, elements of suspense, interactivity, and the group of people you play with.
+The main factors that determine whether a board game is fun or not are: visuals and feels, meaningful choices, elements of suspense, interactivity, and the group of people you play with.

 Theme, immersion, and components.